 Balancing the background light well is important.
 You do not want a dark, moody background for a nice high key portrait.

-Choosing a white or light coloured background will help but is not necessary.
+Choosing a white or light colored background will help but is not necessary.
 If you have enough light on a darker background this can also produce pleasing results.

 For this portrait, I positioned my model so the background became overexposed.
 The light coming from her left was a little stronger than the light from her right.